 The Buffalo Clinical Translational Research Center (CTRC) provides quality biostatistical, epidemiological and research design support to investigators in the Buffalo Translational Consortium (BTC).
 We provide support for all stages of T1 through T4 research through consultation, teaching, collaboration and methodological research.

-Our computing laboratory, located in 113 Kimball Tower, is open to all biostatistics graduate students 24-hours a day.
+Our computing laboratory, located in Cary 235, is open to all biostatistics graduate students 24-hours a day.
 The lab has PC machines with direct access to LINUX clusters and with software packages including R, Maple, Mathematica, S-Plus, SAS and Latex.